Best Cheap Auto Insurance in Minneapolis, Minnesota (2023)

 Minneapolis car insurance quotes by credit tier

-Minnesota allows car insurance companies to use your credit score to help determine your premium.[4]
-While credit score isn’t the only factor used in underwriting to determine your insurance costs, insurers tend to give lower premiums to drivers with good-to-excellent credit and higher premiums to drivers with poor-to-fair credit.
+Minnesota allows car insurance companies to use your credit-based insurance score to help determine your premium.[4]
+While your credit history isn’t the only factor used in underwriting to determine your insurance costs, insurers tend to give lower premiums to drivers with good credit and higher premiums to drivers with poor credit.

 The good news is that Minneapolis drivers can lower their car insurance costs by improving their credit.
-Here are the averages costs by credit tier in Minneapolis:
+Here are the average costs by credit tier in Minneapolis:

 Rates by Credit Tier